 Ethiopia, the only uncolonized country of Africa, has a long history of participation in United Nations (UN) peace operations dating back to the 1950s.
-It is one of the founding members of the UN and of the Organization of the African Unity (OAU), which is now called the African Union (AU) headquartered in Addis Ababa, Ethiopia.
-The capital of the old african nation is a hub to various international organisations, NGOs and diplomatic representations, which undeniably makes it the political capital city of Africa.
-Additionally, Ethiopia was the only African member state of the League of Nations, it is thus undeniable that the country has had an important presence in the international relations scene since the early 20th century.
-Ethiopia has since then always endorsed the principle of maintaining peace and collective security both in the context of the UN and the OAU/AU.
+It was also the only African member state of the League of Nations, it is thus undeniable that the country had an important presence in the international relations scene since the early 20th century.
+Moreover, Ethiopia is one of the founding members of the UN and of the Organization of the African Unity (OAU), which is now called the African Union (AU) headquartered in Addis Ababa, Ethiopia.
+The capital of the old african nation is a diplomatic hub, it hosts a multitude of international organisations, NGOs and diplomatic representations which makes it the center for continental discussions.
+Ethiopia has since its participation in international organisations always endorsed the principle of maintaining peace and collective security both in the context of the UN and the OAU/AU.
 As a result of this principle, Ethiopian forces were engaged in several UN peacekeeping and Humanitarian missions throughout history.

 It has participated in peacekeeping missions in Korea, Congo, Ivory Coast, Rwanda, Burundi, Liberia, Sudan, South Sudan and Somalia.
 Nowadays, it contributes 8297 troops, police and military experts to UN peacekeeping operations in the world and holds the position of the second top contributor by supplying around 8% of the UN peacekeeping force.
 Moreover, it is currently a leading contributor of female peacekeepers to UN missions.
 In part, this is a result of a rather strong representation of women in the army but also as a policy to involve more women in peacekeeping efforts.
 Ethiopia also significantly contributes to the AU peacekeeping force in Somalia (AMISOM), according to the mission’s website it has provided 4395 uniformed personnel to the operation.